openhab/openhab-docs/configuration/blockly/rules-blockly-ephemeris.md

 The blocks can be used to determine what type of day today is, or a number of days before or after today is.
 For example, a way to determine if today is a weekend, a bank holiday, someone’s birthday, trash day, etc.

-Definition of holidays can be customised through the _ephemeris.cfg_ file.
+Definition of holidays can be customized through the _ephemeris.cfg_ file.
 See the [Ephemeris configuration page](https://www.openhab.org/docs/configuration/actions.html#configuration) for more information.

 [[toc]]